normal-account/AIDAMonitoring/README.md

 ```

-Note that `intermittent_burn_cpu` runs for 30 seconds by default.
-You'll need to recompile it to change that.
+Note that `intermittent_burn_cpu` runs for 30 seconds by default and `burn_cpu` runs until killed.
+You'll need to recompile the programs to change that.

 # 3. Running the custom SQL-query benchmark